-- A. Foundation Studies (9 credits) - 1.
-College Composition (6 credits) Select and complete one of the following options: - a.
+- A. Foundation Studies (9 credits) - College Composition (6 credits) Select and complete one of the following options: - a.
 ENG 101 College Composition I (3) and ENG 102 College Composition II (3) - b.
 ENG 103 College Composition I (Honors) (3) and ENG 104 College Composition II (Honors) (3) - c.
 COM 135 Workplace Communication Skills (3) and ENG 136 Technical Writing (3) - 2.
-Numeracy (3 credits) - Select and complete any mathematics course numbered 100 or higher. - B. Core Studies (6 credits)
+Numeracy (3 credits) Select and complete any mathematics course numbered 100 or higher.

+B. Core Studies (6 credits)
-1. Historical Perspective (3 Credits) Select and complete one course from the approved list of General Education Courses.

-2. Critical Thinking (3 Credits) Select and complete one course from the approved list of General Education Courses.

-- C. Area Studies (13 credits) - 1.
-Physical and Biological Science (4 credits) Select and complete one laboratory science course from the approved list of General Education Courses. - 2.
-Arts and Humanities (3-6 credits) Select and complete 3-6 credits from the approved list of General Education Courses.
-Students who complete only 3 credits in this category must complete 6 credits in Social and Behavioral Science, for a total of 9 credits in the two categories. - 3.
-Social and Behavioral Science (3-6 credits) Select and complete 3-6 credits from the approved list of General Education Courses.
-Students who complete only 3 credits in this category must complete 6 credits in Arts and Humanities, for a total of 9 credits in the two categories.
+- 1. Historical Perspective (3 credits).
+Select and complete one course from the approved list of General Education Courses. - 2.
+Critical Thinking (3 credits).
+Select and complete one course from the approved list of General Education Courses. - C. Area Studies (13 credits) - 1.
+Physical and Biological Science (4 credits).
+Select and complete one laboratory science course from the approved list of General Education Courses. - 2.
+Arts and Humanities (3-6 credits).
+Select and complete 3-6 credits from the approved list of General Education Courses.
+Students who complete only 3 credits in this category must complete 3 credits from the Behavioral Science list and 3 credits from the Social Science list.
+Students who complete 6 credits in this category must select 3 credits from either the Behavioral Science list or the Social Science list, for a total of 9 credits in the two categories. - 3.
+Behavioral and Social Science (3-6 credits).
+Select and complete 3-6 credits from the approved lists of General Education Courses.
+Students who complete only 6 credits in this category must select 3 credits from the Behavioral Science list and 3 credits from the Social Science list.
+Students who complete only 3 credits in this category may select those credits from either the Behavioral Science list or the Social Science list and must complete 6 credits in Arts and Humanities, for a total of 9 credits in the two categories.